Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

-There is something quite intriguing about a creature that can fly—but has no wings.
-The sugar glider and the flying squirrel have something in common—two skin flaps that allow them to glide over 150 feet in a single swoop.
-Impressive?
-Yes, but when you keep one in captivity, you have to maintain a proper environment.
+There is something quite intriguing about a creature that can fly but has no wings.
+The sugar glider and the flying squirrel have something in common: two skin flaps that enable them to glide over 150 feet in a single swoop.
+That’s quite impressive!
+However, that means if you keep one as a pet, you have to maintain a proper environment for them.

-If you’re an experienced pet owner and flying creatures strike your radar—which type do you choose?
-Do either the flying squirrel or the sugar glider require licenses or permits?
-How big of a cage do each species need?
-We’ll answer these questions and more.
+If you’re an experienced pet owner and flying creatures strike your radar, which type do you choose?
+Does either the flying squirrel or the sugar glider require licenses or permits?
+How big of a cage does each species need?
+We answer these questions and more here!

 divider-hamster